Model Focus

 Buyer relevance now

-That matters because casual 911 shopping collapses very different cars into one badge.
-The right page should make the generation, drivetrain, and equipment story obvious before a buyer starts comparing prices.
+Casual Porsche shopping often collapses very different cars into one badge.
+Establish the generation, drivetrain, and equipment story before comparing prices.

 Porsche 987 Cayman R factory equipment detail